textcortex/icortex/README.md

 - sets of instructions (i.e. prompts) [written in natural language](https://en.wikipedia.org/wiki/Natural-language_programming) (such as English)
 - given to language models that generate Python code
-- to perfom useful work in various contexts
+- to perform useful work in various contexts
 - more flexibly than regular software.

-To put simply, in goes English, out comes Python:
+To put it simply—in goes English, out comes Python:

 https://user-images.githubusercontent.com/2453968/196814906-1a0de2a1-27a7-4aec-a960-0eb21fbe2879.mp4